(See also Overview of Cardiac Valvular Disorders.)

 MR murmurs may be confused with tricuspid regurgitation, which can be distinguished because tricuspid regurgitation murmur is augmented during inspiration.

-Diagnosis is suspected clinically and confirmed by echocardiography.
+Diagnosis of mitral regurgitation is suspected clinically and confirmed by echocardiography.
 Doppler echocardiography is used to detect regurgitant flow and pulmonary hypertension.
-Two-dimensional or 3-dimensional echocardiography is used to determine the cause and severity of MR (see Table: Grading of Mitral Regurgitation), the presence and extent of annular calcification, and the size and function of the LV and LA and to detect pulmonary hypertension.
+Two-dimensional or 3-dimensional echocardiography is used to determine the cause and severity of MR (see table Grading of Mitral Regurgitation), the presence and extent of annular calcification, and the size and function of the LV and LA and to detect pulmonary hypertension.

 When it is acute, severe MR may not be apparent on color Doppler echocardiography, but suspicion is raised when acute heart failure is accompanied by hyperdynamic LV systolic function.

 If endocarditis or valvular thrombi are suspected, transesophageal echocardiography (TEE) can provide a more detailed view of the mitral valve and LA.
 TEE is also indicated when mitral valve repair instead of replacement is being considered to evaluate the mechanism of MR in more detail.